Skip to: Don’t look away

 Examples of suspicious situations

-• An adult touches a child inappropriately at the pool, beach, restaurant, bar or hotel
+• An adult touches a child inappropriately at the pool, beach, restaurant, bar, club, hotel, or at another location

-• A child is dancing semi-naked in front of adults
+• A child is dancing (half) naked in front of adults

 • Someone offers a child or young person for sexual services